jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability

 The code for making predictions on my final model is located in the 22nd cell of the Ipython notebook.
+Below in **bold** are to highlight whether the correct prediction is in the top-5

 For the 1st image, the expected label is Speed limit (30km/h) (1), and the correct label is predicted with very high probability 0.999